 Gold Fund are open ended mutual Funds or exchange traded funds that mimic the performance of real gold by investing in Gold companies that are into gold extraction or jewelry making.
 So instead of buying real gold, you can invest in such a fund and its prices will change as per the gold price in the market.

-- Investment in real gold is risky as it requires storage and theft risk is also there.
-So if someone is planning to invest in Gold and still doesn’t want the risk exposure of storage they can easily buy Gold Fund.
-One of the most important drawbacks of investing in Real Gold is that when you try to sell it there is always an issue of impurity that the buyer subtracts from the gold price.
-So to eradicate the issue of storage and impurity one can easily bank on buying Gold Fund rather than buying real gold.
+- Investment in real gold is risky as it requires storage, and theft risk is also there.
+So if someone is planning to invest in gold and still doesn’t want the risk exposure of storage, they can easily buy Gold Fund.
+One of the most significant drawbacks of investing in Real Gold is that when you try to sell it, there is always an issue of impurity that the buyer subtracts from the gold price.
+So to eradicate the problem of storage and impurity, one can easily bank on buying Gold Fund rather than buying real gold.

 - Small investments are not possible in real gold.
-Real Gold requires a certain amount that needs to be invested, say the smallest quantity that you can buy is 1 gram.
-So every month the price of 1 gram gold will change.
-It will be really difficult to do systematic investment if you are planning to buy real gold as the price of 1 gram gold will change every month.
+Real gold requires a certain amount that needs to be invested, say the smallest quantity that you can buy is 1 gram.
+So every month, the price of 1 gram gold will change.
+It will be tough to make a systematic investment if you plan to buy real gold, as 1 gram gold will change every month.
 It will also be an issue to store such a small quantity of gold.
-So to avoid all the issues one can easily put Gold fund.
-It helps to invest equal amounts every month and also no storage factor is there.
+So to avoid all the problems, one can quickly put the Gold fund.
+It helps to invest equal amounts every month, and also no storage factor is there.